Firman vs Cat

 Are Cat generators more reliable than Firman generators?

-According to the reliability data, Cat earns a Tier A rating with a score of 89 out of 100, while Firman is rated Tier C at 67 out of 100.
-This suggests Cat has a stronger track record for brand-level reliability, though this metric does not reflect individual model performance scores.
+According to the reliability data, yes.
+Cat holds a Tier A reliability rating of 89 out of 100, while Firman sits at Tier C with a score of 67 out of 100.
+This is Cat's strongest advantage in this comparison.

 Which brand offers better value for the money?